cerebis/sim3C/README.md

 ## Recent Updates

 - Python 3 support (requires 3.11)
+- Added support for dual-enzyme digests (such as those used by Phase Genomics and Arima)
 - Minimal Docker image (`cerebis/sim3c`)
 - New optional TOML-format community profile definition
   - finer granularity